The location where Phoenix Coldon's car was abandoned

 Image source: Google Maps

-The Google Street View image above was captured in May of 2013—roughly 18 months after Coldon went missing.
+The Google Street View image above was captured in May 2013—roughly 18 months after Coldon went missing.

 At the time, the small street was empty and surrounded by overgrown lots.